rasheeddo/jmoab-ros/README.md

 So if you place the Jetson upside down (heatsink is pointing down), so there is no need to do dot product of rotation matrix.
 You can use that quaternion directly, but if your Jetson is placed regularly (heatsink is point up), then you will need to do dot product of rotation matrix.
 Please check the detail on example directory `imu_listener.py` for how to use convert quaternion to Euluer angle (roll-pitch-yaw), and `imu_repeater.py` to repeat the raw value and republish with some rotation matrix.

 We can visualize the imu topic by using rviz_imu_plugin (install from here http://wiki.ros.org/rviz_imu_plugin).
 Then we could run rviz with the config file [here](rviz/jmoab-imu-test.rviz) and [here](rviz/jmoab-imu-repeater.rviz).

+### Run as compass mode
+To run BNO055 as compass mode on JMOAB, we need to calibrate the sensor offset first, please check on the step on this [link.](example/compass_calibration_step.md)

 ## JMOAB with ADC